uadmin/uadmin/docs/api.rst

 **uadmin.User**
 ^^^^^^^^^^^^^^^
-User is a system in uAdmin used to check and modify the settings of a user.
+User is a system in uAdmin that is used to add, modify and delete the elements of the user.

 Syntax: